w3f/Grants-Program/applications/Apillon.md

 # DID Vault

 - **Team Name:** Apillon (Authtrail Pte., Ltd.)

 - **Payment Address:** Ethereum address: 0xC6fc286D74e1CF09C2716972Eb2d16Fa1B8dC9dd (USDC)

 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 2

-## Project Overview
+## Project Overview :page_facing_up:

-### Overview
+### Introduction
-With this project, the Apillon team aims to implement DID Vault for the Polkadot ecosystem, a new service within the existing Web3 infrastructure.
-The DID Vault is designed to provide encrypted storage of DID credentials powered by KILT or any other Polkadot parachain in the future.
-This fully Web3, end-to-end encrypted way of storing user DID credentials removes the need for local storage and management of DID or usage of a Sporran wallet and opens up the possibility of DID usage in future Web3 applications, both mobile and web.

-DID Vault represents a blockchain solution on a layer higher than KILT parachain.
-KILT's DIDs are generated and managed 100% by the KILT Protocol, but once created, users may store their DID credentials in DID Vault.
-DID Vault also enables integration to other Web3 services, allowing users to log in with their DID without needing to use a digital wallet or DID.json files, removing the current friction and optimizing user experience.

-The Apillon team is heavily motivated to build this project since it complements and upgrades the development of Apillon's own Web3 development platform.
-Apillon's comprehensive SDKs streamline the process of building apps on top of the KILT, Crust, Phala, and other Polkadot parachains that define the Web3 space.
-With Apillon, developers will be able to utilize the KILT-powered Web3 Authentication service to generate DIDs for their Web3 app's end users.
+DID Vault is an infrastructure project by team Apillon, intended for the general purpose of decentralized DID storage on and for the Polkadot ecosystem.
+The primary goal is to provide users with a decentralized alternative for DID storage and retrieval, without the need for extra browser plugins (wallets), enabling faster DID integration and expansion of DID usage to Web3 mobile apps.
+This project directly integrates with the Polkadot ecosystem and supports all DID providers within the Polkadot ecosystem, primarily starting with the KILT network.

+The motivation behind building this project is directly correlated with Web3 and Polkadot adoption, by removing the unnecessary friction of users handling the DID storage.

-To enable and boost adoption, the use of wallets in the authentication and DID management process should be optional while allowing for the full utilization of users' DIDs.
-According to this goal, we are developing an end-to-end encrypted DID Vault within the Apillon platform and, simultaneously, launching it as a standalone open-source project for anyone to use and speed up Web3 adoption.
+To enable and boost adoption, the use of browser plugin-based wallets in the authentication and DID management process should be optional while allowing for the full utilization of users' DIDs.
+According to this goal, we are developing a decentralized end-to-end encrypted DID Vault within the Apillon platform and, simultaneously, launching it as a standalone open-source project for anyone to use and speed up Web3 adoption.

+DID Vault is one of the first solutions in the ecosystem that relies on three parachains by connecting KILT, Phala, and CRUST into a single decentralised use case.

 ### Challenge
-KILT Protocol offers top-level Web3 authentication and generation of DID, digital identifiers that power user authentication in an array of Web3 apps.
-However, apart from the Sporran wallet, there are no frictionless ways for users to utilize KILT-powered credentials.

-Even though the Sporran wallet provides integrated DID authentication, it represents yet another wallet in a series of many that Web3 users have to employ using different services.
-This causes friction in the onboarding process and increases the risk of data loss or loss of access.

-Moreover, users who employ digital identities also often store them on centralized servers, like Dropbox or Google Drive.
-Lastly, mandatory wallets complicate the usage of mobile-native apps.
+DID standard as defined by W3c and most of its implementations, does not foresee the DID storage.
+This represents a huge chasm in user adoption, since a lot of responsibility falls directly to the end user, who at the current stage does not possess enough knowledge or information to understand DID standards, but at the same time, those users are fully aware of privacy benefits provided by Web3 and underlying protocols or standards such as Decentralised Identifiers.

+Different DID standard implementations solve the storage part differently, but most of them rely on implementing an additional wallet to a DID authentication process.
+This directly increases the friction and security risks for the end user, since additional wallets, extensions or plugins have to be installed and maintained, at the same time, additional specialized wallets prevent the Web3 Mobile App development.

+It is necessary to find a way of decentralized DID storage that directly removes the friction between Web3 services and users to boost Web3 adoption and the adoption of Polkadot.

+Summary:
+- DIDs are a W3C standard where different providers solve storage of DID each in their own way
+- Most of DIDs are interconnected with wallet extensions, which increase friction and security risks on the user side and also prevent integration and development of Web3 mobile apps
+- Different DID solutions support only a single DID implementation use case
+- DID Vault by Apillon is a decentralized solution which removes the need for wallet extensions or plugins and supports the unresolved question of the W3C standard: storage of DID's

 ### Project Details

 The DID Vault has been designed and executed to the extent that reflects the intended UI and user flow, the implemented technology stack, and the planned development phases.

 #### UI and Flow Design